The elbow is a relatively simple hinge joint which only allows flexion and extension.

-The elbow joint occurs at the junction of three bones, the Humerus (upper arm bone), Ulna (larger of the two forearm bones) and Radius.
-The Humerus forms the upper part of the joint and widens near the end to form the Medial and Lateral Epicondyles which are the two bony processes you can feel either side of the elbow joint.
+The elbow joint occurs at the junction the humerus or upper arm bone, the ulna which is the larger of the two forearm bones and the radius bone.
+The humerus forms the upper part of the joint and widens near the end to form the medial and lateral epicondyles which are the two bony processes felt either side of the elbow joint.

-The Ulna is situated on the inside of the joint and forms a cup shape which allows articulation with the Humerus.
-The Radius is the smaller of the two forearm bones and sits on the outside of the joint.
-The radial head is round and again cup-shaped to allow it to move around the wide base (Capitulum) of the Humerus.
+The ulna is situated on the inside of the joint and forms a cup shape which allows articulation with the humerus.
+The radius is the smaller of the two forearm bones and sits on the outside of the joint.
+The radial head is round and again cup-shaped to allow it to move around the wide base known as the capitulum of the humerus.

-There are a large number of muscles which cross the elbow joint to cause flexion/extension and supination/pronation.
+There are a large number of muscles which cross the elbow joint enabling it to flex, extend, supinate and pronate.
 The following are the largest and most commonly injured:

-- Biceps Brachii: This muscle arises from the Coracoid process and Supragleniod tubercle (both parts of the shoulder blade) and travels down the arm, crosses the elbow joint and inserts on the Radius.
+Biceps Brachii: This muscle arises from the coracoid process and supragleniod tubercle which are both parts of the shoulder blade, and travels down the arm, crosses the elbow joint and inserts on the radius.
 Its action is to flex the elbow joint and supinate the forearm.

-- Triceps Brachii: Originates from the Scapula and back surface of the Humerus to cross the elbow and attach to the Olecranon process (posterior Ulna).
+Triceps Brachii: Originates from the scapula and back surface of the humerus to cross the elbow and attach to the olecranon process at the back of the ulna.
 This is the main extensor of the elbow.

-- Brachialis: This muscle is the strongest elbow flexor when the palm is pronated.
-It arises from the lower half of the front of the Humerus and inserts on the Coronoid process (front bony protusion) of the Ulna.
+Brachialis: This muscle is the strongest elbow flexor when the palm is pronated.
+It arises from the lower half of the front of the Humerus and inserts on the coronoid process which is the front bony protusion of the ulna.

-- Pronator Teres: This muscle is often involved in golfers elbow (Medial Epicondylitis) and its action is to aid flexion of the elbow and pronate the forearm.
+Pronator Teres: This muscle is often involved in golfers elbow or medial epicondylitis and its action is to aid flexion of the elbow and pronate the forearm.
 It originates just above the medial epicondyle and inserts on the outer surface of the Radius.

-- Extensor Carpi Radialis Brevis: Most often the muscle involved in tennis elbow (Lateral Epicondylitis), its action is to extend the wrist and aid extension of the elbow.
-It arises from the lateral epicondyle of the Humerus and inserts on the third Metacarpal of the hand.
+Extensor Carpi Radialis Brevis: Most often the muscle involved in tennis elbow, its action is to extend the wrist and aid extension of the elbow.
+It arises from the lateral epicondyle of the Humerus and inserts on the third metacarpal of the hand.